drocheam/optrace/docs/source/details/color.rst

 can be accurately modeled by valid reflectance spectra, as the reflectance range is constrained to :math:`[0,~1]`.
 However, this limitation does not apply when selecting illuminant curves.

-While the conversion of a spectral distribution to a color is well-defined, going backwards the conversion is not unique and simply reversible.
-Multiple spectral distributions can create the same color stimulus, an effect known as *metamerism*.
-In fact, there are infinitely many distributions being perceived as the same color.
-With so many possibilities to choose from, we can demand some requirements for our sRGB primaries:

 While the conversion from a spectral distribution to a color is a well-defined process, the reverse conversion is neither unique nor simply reversible.
 Multiple distinct spectral distributions can evoke the same color perception, a phenomenon known as *metamerism*.
 In fact, an infinite number of spectral distributions can